Science Coaches FAQs

 I am a teacher and would like to participate, can AACT help me find a coach?

 Sure, AACT will try to help match you with a coach.
-However, it is usually a more successful collaboration when you come pre-matched, so you are encouraged to reach out to chemists in your area.
+However, it is usually a more successful collaboration when you identify your own partner ahead of time, so you are encouraged to reach out to chemists in your area.

 How can I identify potential coaches in my area?

 People have had success finding coaches in the following three main ways.
-(Note: you will be paired with a Coach that is geographically close to you.)
+(Note: we will do our best to pair you with with a Coach that is geographically close to you.)

 When will I be notified of a partnership?